paspiz85/paspiz85.github.io/index.md

 ### Projects and skills

-I have been working with the Java language since my first projects at university (since 2005), and over the years, I've gained substantial expertise in this field.
-My proficiency in Java extends across various projects and experiences, reflecting a significant level of mastery.
-These skills extend to connected languages such as SQL, XML, SOAP, JSON, Javascript, HTTP, HTML, CSS, etc.
+I have been working with the **Java language** since my first projects at university (since 2005), accumulating substantial expertise over the years.
+My projects primarily involve web-based applications, and I also possess skills in related languages such as SQL, XML, SOAP, JSON, Javascript, HTTP, HTML, CSS, etc.

-I have a strong affinity for working with Linux systems, leveraging my skills to optimize performance and functionality.
-Additionally, I possess considerable experience in working with Windows environments.
+I prefer working on **Linux** systems but also maintain solid experience with Windows environments.

 ### A Brief History